Megha849/HygieiaDocs/pages/hygieia/Plugin/pluginjenkins.md

 **Note**: The main project is compiled using JDK v1.8.
 If you are running Jenkins on Java versions prior to Java v1.8, recompile Hygieia’s core package with the prior version, and then build the Jenkins plugin.

 ### Jenkins 2.0 with Pipeline

 To install the plugin in Jenkins:

-In the toolbar, navigate to Project Settings > Variables > Add Variable.
+1. In the Jenkins toolbar, navigate to Manage Plugins > Advanced Tab.

-1. Install the plugin by using 'Advanced' option in 'Jenkins Plugin Management' to manually upload the file from local disk.
+2. In the 'Upload Plugin' section, click 'Choose File', navigate to the `\hygieia-jenkins-plugin\target` folder, and then select the .hpi file.
+Click Upload.
+   Once the plugin is installed, you can view the plugin listed in the 'Installed' tab.
-2. Restart Jenkins.
+3. Restart Jenkins.
-3. Configure Global Hygieia Publisher in Jenkins Manage Jenkins/Configure System.
+4. Configure Global Hygieia Publisher in Jenkins Manage Jenkins/Configure System.
 Enter Hygieia API url such as `http://localhost:8080/api`.

-4. In Jenkins pipeline syntax page, Hygieia publish steps are displayed:
+5. In Jenkins pipeline syntax page, Hygieia publish steps are displayed:

 ![Image](https://megha849.github.io/HygieiaDocs/media/images/jenkins2.0-steplist.png)

-5. Select a step (for example, Hygieia Deploy Step), fill in the required information and click 'Generate Pipeline Script'.
+6. Select a step (for example, Hygieia Deploy Step), fill in the required information and click 'Generate Pipeline Script'.
 The generated script can now be copied to the pipeline script:

 ![Image](https://megha849.github.io/HygieiaDocs/media/images/jenkins2.0-hygieia-deploy-step.png)

-6. Screenshot below shows a simple pipeline script with maven build, hygieia artifact and deploy publishing.
+7. Screenshot below shows a simple pipeline script with maven build, hygieia artifact and deploy publishing.

 ![Image](https://megha849.github.io/HygieiaDocs/media/images/jenkins2.0-pipeline-deploy-publish.png)